mrduguo/gradle-simplest-project/README.md

         * wrapper binary distribution
     * 4. gradle/wrapper/gradle-wrapper.properties
         * wrapper configuration
+* config
     * 5. build.gradle
         * the build system config tell where to get started
         * same for all projects

 ### sample tasks comes with the build system